CarterFaceySmith/SecondBrain/README.md

 - Machine Learning
 - Quantum Computing

-The notes themselves are written conceptually, with a mainly casual and stream-of-consciousness style of writing to deformalise concepts and assist with quick high-level understanding of complex subjects.
+The notes themselves are written conceptually, with a casual and stream-of-consciousness style of writing to deformalise concepts and assist with quick high-level understanding of complex subjects.

 As learning is a constant process, so to is the expansion of this knowledge base, I intend to opensource these for the remainder of my life in the hopes that they assist others in the same way they have assisted me.